History of HIV/AIDS

 AIDS – An Epidemic

 In 1981, the Center for Disease Control and Prevention (CDC) started publishing findings about gay men becoming infected with a virus that was compromising their previously healthy immune systems – though they did not yet label the virus as what we now know to be HIV/AIDS.
 A year following the CDC’s findings, a salacious article was published by the New York Times, in which they reported on a new immune system disorder that was impacting hundreds of gay men.
 Due to the specific community the disease was affecting, it was labeled gay-related immunity disorder, or GRID.
+The history of the AIDS epidemic perpetuated stigma, until the world started to challenge negative biases.

 The CDC finally coined the name for the disease – AIDS – in 1982.
 In 1983, the public completely ran with this narrative of a “killer gay disease” even though the CDC was discovering that heterosexual women could also contract the disease via intercourse with their infected partner.
 Still, the terrified public labeled AIDS as a gay disease and even went as far as to call it “gay plague.”
 By the end of this year, AIDS had made its way to other European countries.